ucsb-gradescope-tools/jest-autograder/README.md

     <!-- END DEPENDENCIES FOR GRADESCOPE AUTOGRADER -->
 ```

 Next, copy the `autograder` package from `lib/autograder` to `staging/src/test/java/autograder`.
 This contains the `GradescopeTestRunner` that will be called to run the tests, as well as the `GradescopeTestClass` annotation that will be used to identify Gradescope tests.
-Neither of these files will need to be edited.
+Neither of these files need to be touched.

 # Writing Graded Tests
 Add the `@GradescopeTestClass` annotation to **classes** that should be picked up by the autograder.